crayxt/translate/README.md

 - blank/whitespace-only lines are preserved and skipped
 - translated output preserves original line order and line breaks

+## Android `.xml` behavior

+For Android `<resources>` XML files:

+- supported resource types: `<string>` and `<plurals>`
+- translation and revision pair source and target entries by resource name
+- `<plurals>` are paired by resource name and item quantity
+- translated Android XML usually requires `--source-file` because the target export may keep only resource IDs
+- term extraction can run directly on a source/English Android XML file
+- inline XML such as `<xliff:g>` is preserved
+- literal escapes such as `\n`, `\t`, and similar control sequences are preserved in the source style rather than rewritten as real control characters

 ## Internal Unified Entry Model

-The translation pipeline now normalizes all formats (`.po`, `.ts`, `.resx`, `.strings`, `.txt`) into a shared internal entry model with common fields (message, context, note, status, flags, plural data, and string type), then syncs updates back to each native file format on save.
+The translation pipeline now normalizes all formats (`.po`, `.ts`, `.resx`, `.strings`, `.txt`, `.xml`) into a shared internal entry model with common fields (message, context, note, status, flags, plural data, and string type), then syncs updates back to each native file format on save.

 Status values are normalized as: